videre-project/MTGOSDK/README.md

 ## Building this Project

-This project requires the [.NET Framework 4.8 SDK](https://dotnet.microsoft.com/download/dotnet-framework/net48) and [.NET 8 SDK](https://dotnet.microsoft.com/download/dotnet/8.0) to be installed with Visual Studio 2017 or newer.
-These can also be installed separately with the above installers or when installing Visual Studio with the [Visual Studio Installer](https://learn.microsoft.com/en-us/visualstudio/install/install-visual-studio?view=vs-2022).
+This project requires the [.NET 8 SDK](https://dotnet.microsoft.com/download/dotnet/8.0) to be installed with Visual Studio 2017 or newer.
+This also be installed separately with the above installers or when installing Visual Studio with the [Visual Studio Installer](https://learn.microsoft.com/en-us/visualstudio/install/install-visual-studio?view=vs-2022).

-> [!NOTE]
-> Building against .NET Framework 4.8 also requires the [.NET Framework Developer Pack](https://aka.ms/msbuild/developerpacks) to be installed for building against reference assemblies.
-This is required for deterministic builds as the default lookup of .NET Framework SDKs through OS paths is disabled for msbuild.

 To build this project, run either of the below commands from the root of the repository: